 Rules for choosing a company name

-When it comes to registering a company, there are certain rules which must be followed with regards to choosing a company name.
-Failure to adhere to these rules can lead to the rejection of an application for incorporation.
-The main rules are as follows:
+When it comes to registering a company, you need to follow certain rules when choosing a company name.
+Failure to adhere to these rules can lead to the rejection of your company formation application The main rules are as follows:

 Identical and similar names

 An application for incorporation will be automatically rejected if the company name is identical to an existing company name on the register.
 But even if the name is not identical, it will still be rejected if it is too similar to another company name (e.g. if the only difference is due to certain punctuation or special characters, etc.).

 Company names should not cause offence (e.g. it should not contain swear words or discriminatory connotations, etc.).

 Words that are considered ‘sensitive’ will require supporting evidence if they are to be included in a company name.
 The full list of sensitive words is maintained by Companies House.
 The Secretary of State must approve the use of any sensitive words in a company name.
 This rule is designed to ensure that a certain name does not mislead or harm the public, for example if it:

 - suggests business pre-eminence, a particular status, or a specific function, e.g. names that include ‘British’, ‘Institute’ or ‘Tribunal’.